5 Best Septic-Safe Toilet Cleaners (Avoid Expensive Fixes)

 6. Is bleach safe for a septic system?

-Most studies shows that household bleach does not have an adverse effect on your septic system.
+Most studies show that household bleach does not have an adverse effect on your septic system.
 However, there is no study which shows how much bleach is too much to flush down your toilet.
-If you can avoid using bleach or toilet cleaners with bleach then do.
+If you can avoid using bleach or toilet cleaners with bleach, then do.